20 Best Things to Do in Albufeira, Portugal (2025 Guide)

 15 – Go wine tasting

+Portuguese wines have gained fame, recognition and multiple awards across the globe.
 Better known for Port, the fortified wine produced in the Douro region (north of the country), Portugal also produces other brilliant types of wines.

 During your wine-tasting tour, you can also explore the scenic Algarvian countryside, historical sites and even some beaches.
 There are plenty of options, and you can check them all here.

-16 – Renew your faith at the Igreja Matriz
+16 – Renew your faith at the Igreja Matriz de Albufeira

 17 – Learn about Albufeira’s history at the Museu Municipal de Arqueologia

-The collection is closely linked to the history of Albufeira and divided into four sections: Prehistory, Roman Period, Islamic Period and the Modern Age.
+The collection is closely linked to the history of Albufeira and is divided into four sections: Prehistory, Roman Period, Islamic Period and the Modern Age.

 A curious fact is that the main collection was gathered by a priest, Father José Manuel Semedo de Azevedo, and includes a Neolithic vase dating back to 5,000 BC, a set of architectural elements and artefacts from Villa Romana da Retorta and the Old Parish Church of Albufeira, as well as some pieces of unknown origin found in the city.

-The Museu Municipal de Arqueologia de Albufeira is open from Tuesday to Sunday, costs only 1 euro and the visit takes between 20 to 60 minutes.
+The Museu Municipal de Arqueologia de Albufeira is open from Tuesday to Sunday, costs only €3, and the visit takes between 20 to 60 minutes.

 The white faced of the Museu Municipal de Arqueologia de Albufeira